Farewell to Space Battleship Yamato: Plot

-Yamato departs Telezart, but is ambushed by Dessler.
-The Yamato takes the upper hand in the ensuing fight.
+Yamato departs Telezart but is ambushed by Dessler.
+Yamato takes the upper hand in the fight.
 As Yuki secretly follows him, Kodai infiltrates Dessler's ship and confronts the dictator.
 Kodai asks him why he continues to fight even after Gamilas's destruction.
 Dessler replies that it is to avenge the humiliation he suffered from Yamato.
-In the ensuing standoff Dessler succumbs to his wounds, Yuki is shot by Miru while saving Kodai, and Dessler shoots Miru dead.
-Dessler realizes that his spirit was closer to Yamato's then the Comet Empire's and asks Kodai for forgiveness.
+In the ensuing standoff Dessler nearly succumbs to his wounds, Yuki is shot by Miru while saving Kodai, and Dessler shoots Miru dead in response.
+Dessler realizes that his spirit was closer to Yamato's than the Empire's and asks Kodai for forgiveness.
 He divulges the Comet's weakness: the spiral core.
-He urges Kodai to defeat then, then voids himself into space.
+He urges Kodai to defeat them, then voids himself into space.

-As Yamato desperately races back, the Comet Empire starts its attack on Earth.
+As Yamato races back, the Empire begins its attack on Earth.
 The EDF fleet led by Andromeda easily fends off the first wave.
-Yamato warps to Earth in time to see the EDF fleet decimated.
+Yamato reaches Earth in time to see the EDF fleet decimated.
 Yamato takes aim and fires at the Comet's spiral core with the Wave Motion Gun, seemingly destroying it.
-But the massive base, Gatlantis, is revealed.
+However, the massive base Gatlantis is revealed.
 Yamato advances but sustains grievous losses.
 Most of her crew including Dr. Sado, Analyzer, Captain Hijikata and Yuki are killed.
+A grief-stricken Kodai assumes command.

 Kodai, joined by Sanada and the space marines, pilots a fighter and leads the Black Tigers to infiltrate Gatlantis.
-They fight their way to Gatlantis's core, where Sanada and Saito sacrifice themselves to destroy the core while Kodai escapes.
+They fight their way to Gatlantis's core, where Sanada and Saito sacrifice themselves to destroy it while Kodai escapes.
 Kodai orders Yamato to open fire on Gatlantis.
-The alien base cracks open, revealing a massive battleship hidden inside.
-Zordar boasts at Yamato, declaring himself the ruler of the universe.
-Crippled beyond repair and hopelessly outmatched, Kodai confers with the spirit of Captain Okita, who tells Kodai that he has one last weapon to fight with: his life.
+The alien base cracks open, revealing a massive battleship hidden inside that dwarfs Yamato.
+Zordar boasts at Kodai, declaring himself the ruler of the universe.
+Crippled beyond repair and hopelessly outmatched, Kodai confers with the spirit of Captain Okita, who advises Kodai that he has one last weapon to fight with: his life.

-Kodai orders the few surviving crewmen to leave the ship.
-Shima and the crew realize his intentions and protest but Kodai convinces them, stating that by sacrificing himself, he will not truly die.
-The crew disembarks and salutes him as he steers Yamato into a collision course with Zordar's battleship.
-Teresa appears before Kodai and is inspired to sacrifice herself as well, amplifying Yamatos power with her anti-matter body.
+Kodai orders the surviving crewmen to leave the ship.
+Shima and the others realize his intentions and protest but Kodai convinces them, stating that by sacrificing himself, he will not truly die as Earth will live.
+The crew disembarks and salutes as he steers Yamato into a collision course with Zordar's battleship.
+Teresa appears before Kodai and is inspired to sacrifice herself as well, amplifying Yamato with her anti-matter body.
 Kodai sees himself surrounded by the spirits of his crew, including Yuki.
 Yamato vanishes in a bright flash.